sbreatnach/bussed/README.md

 ## Android

-The Android keystore must exist in the android directory relative to the bussed directory and the command must be run with Node 4.x+ installed
+The Android keystore (backed up on Dropbox) must exist in the android directory relative to the bussed directory and the command must be run with Node 4.x+ installed.

     cordova build android --release --buildConfig build.json